-As reported by OgilvyOne, over 55% of Chinese users had participated in online discussions about brands and that discussions are able to directly affect businesses.
+As reported by OgilvyOne, over 55% of Chinese users had participated in online discussions about brands, and that discussions are able to directly affect businesses.

 Nowadays, the importance of understanding what customers are saying about a brand through social media networks has become the only way to be truly visible and stand out from the crowd.

-Some of the most important social networks in China are WeChat, Sina Weibo and Qzone.
+Some of the most important social networks in China are WeChat, Sina Weibo, and Qzone.

-- Creative Posts H5
+Brochure & Creative Wechat Posts H5

 After the publication of your content, you have to promote it in your Community through some Wechat groups.
-It’s always important to be member of some groups.
+It’s always important to be a member of some groups.
 You can also create your own group but make sure you have a lot of followers

 The most familiar way for advertising on Wechat is to promote on WeChat Moments.
 WeChat moment ads were launched in early 2015.
 WeChat Advertising is the most effective way to increase engagement in China on the nation’s number one social media tool.